Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Estimated Processing Time: 6 to 8 months through Express Entry

-India is the top source country for immigrants to Canada, and Express Entry is the primary reason.
-IRCC will focus more on occupation-based draws under the Express Entry, i.e., IT professionals, doctors, and French language candidates, in 2025.
+India is the top source country for immigrants to Canada, and Express Entry is the primary reason for this.
+In 2025, IRCC will focus more on occupation-based draws under Express Entry, specifically targeting IT professionals, doctors, and French language candidates.

 Some timelines are as follows: